-Special bores such as splined and square, also quick release hubs can be considered on request.
+Special bores such as splined and square, also quick release hubs can be offered, details in the catalogue download.

 Universal joint selection is based on speed, leading to a choice between plain and needle roller bearings, the working angle and the torque to be transmitted.
 See our FAQ Frequently Asked Questions guide for more details.